-Name of Credit Type of Credit Ending Date Affordable Housing Individual/Corporate December 31, 2025 Agricultural Pollution Control Equipment Corporate December 31, 2019 ^{1/} Facility Credit Individual/Corporate December 31, 2034 ^{2/} Healthy Forest Enterprise Individual December 31, 2024 Healthy Forest Production Individual/Corporate December 31, 2034 ^{3/} Military Family Relief Fund Individual December 31, 2026 ^{4/} New Employment Individual/Corporate/Insurance June 30, 2025 ^{5/} Renewable Energy Investment and Production for Self-Consumption Corporate December 31, 2018 ^{6/} Renewable Energy Production Individual/Corporate December 31, 2030 7 Small Business ("Angel") Investment Individual December 31, 2024 8 / Solar Energy Devices for Commercial Individual/Corporate December 31, 2018 and Industrial Purposes murviduar, corporate December 31, 2016
+Name of Credit Type of Credit Ending Date Affordable Housing Individual/Corporate December 31, 2025 Agricultural Pollution Control Equipment Corporate December 31, 2019 / Facility Credit Individual/Corporate December 31, 2034 2/ Healthy Forest Enterprise Individual December 31, 2027 3/ Healthy Forest Production Individual/Corporate December 31, 2034 4/ Military Family Relief Fund Individual December 31, 2026 5/ Motion Picture Production Individual/Corporate December 31, 2043 New Employment Individual/Corporate/Insurance June 30, 2025 6/ Renewable Energy Investment and Production Corporate December 31, 2018 / for Self-Consumption 1 1: 1 1/6 D 1 24 2020 8/ Renewable Energy Production Individual/Corporate December 31, 2030 / Small Business ("Angel") Investment Individual December 31, 2034 9/ Solar Energy Devices for Commercial and Industrial Purposes Individual/Corporate December 31, 2018

-^{1/} Laws 2020, Chapter 43 repealed the corporate (but not the individual) credit for taxable years beginning from and after December 31, 2019.
+1/ Laws 2020, Chapter 43 repealed the corporate (but not the individual) credit for taxable years beginning from and after December 31, 2019.

-- 4/ Laws 2018, Chapter 199 extended the ending date of the credit from December 31, 2018 to December 31, 2026. - 5/ Statute prevents the Arizona Commerce Authority from authorizing new credits after June 30, 2025.
+- 3/ Laws 2022, Chapter 235 repealed the Healthy Forest Enterprise Credit.
+Given that a taxpayer may carry forward the credit for up to 5 years, the latest year a credit may be claimed is TY 2027 - 4/ Statute provides that credits can be claimed for 5 consecutive years beginning with the calendar year in which the taxpayer processes qualifying forest products.
+Since December 31, 2030 is the deadline for processing qualifying forest products, the credit can be claimed through December 31, 2034. - 5/ Laws 2018, Chapter 199 extended the ending date of the credit from December 31, 2018 to December 31, 2026. - 6/ Statute prevents the Arizona Commerce Authority from authorizing new credits after June 30, 2025.
 Credits associated with 1 net new job can be claimed for 3 years.
 A company may claim first year credits for separate new jobs for up to 3 consecutive years.
-Since second and third year credits may be claimed against each of the new positions, the taxpayer may claim credits for up to a total of 5 consecutive years.
-Therefore, credits may be claimed through TY 2029. - 6/ Credit authorization for a certified International Operation Center (IOC) is allowed through December 31, 2018.
-Thus, an IOC may not generate new credits after this date. - 7/ Statute provides that credits can be claimed for 10 consecutive years beginning with the calendar year in which the taxpayer holds title to a qualified energy generator that first produces electricity between January 1, 2011 and December 31, 2020.
-Given that a taxpayer may begin earning credits as late as TY 2020, the latest year a credit may be earned under the 10-year schedule is TY 2030. - 8/ Credit authorization is only allowed through June 30, 2031.
+Since second year and third year credits may be claimed against each of the new positions, the taxpayer may claim credits for up to a total of 5 consecutive years.
+Therefore, credits may be claimed through TY 2029. - 7/ Credit authorization for a certified International Operation Center (IOC) is allowed through December 31, 2018.
+Thus, an IOC may not generate new credits after this date. - 8/ Statute provides that credits can be claimed for 10 consecutive years beginning with the calendar year in which the taxpayer holds title to a qualified energy generator that first produces electricity between January 1, 2011 and December 31, 2020.
+Given that a taxpayer may begin earning credits as late as TY 2020, the latest year a credit may be earned under the 10-year schedule is TY 2030. - 9/ Credit authorization is only allowed through June 30, 2031.
 Thus, no new credits can be generated after this date.

-^{2/} Statute provides that credits can be claimed in 5 annual installments.
+2/ Statute provides that credits can be claimed in 5 annual installments.
 Laws 2020, Chapter 7 extended the credit from December 31, 2022 to December 31, 2030.
 Given that a taxpayer may begin earning credits as late as TY 2030, the latest year a credit may be claimed under the 5-year schedule is TY 2034.